nav-logo

 If you or a loved one are dealing with a chronic health condition caused by ultra-processed foods, you may be facing medical bills, lost wages, and economic uncertainty.
 Financial constraints should not be a barrier to seeking the accountability you deserve.

-That’s why lawyers in the OCA network never require upfront payment.
+That’s why lawyers in the OCA network never require an upfront payment.
 Instead, they work on a contingency fee basis, meaning your attorney is paid a percentage of your compensation only if your case is successful.

 How Do I Seek Compensation?